medamvishnu27/medamvishnu27/README.md

  💫 About me:

-👋 Hi there!
-I'm Vishnu Vardhan Reddy a passionate self-taught Full Stack Web Developer and Freelance Software Engineer from India.
+👋 **Hi there**!
+I'm Vishnu Vardhan Reddy a passionate self-taught Full Stack Web Developer and  Software Engineer from India.
 I turn dreams into code, focusing on elegant interfaces, thoughtful experiences, and impeccable code quality.

-🚀 What I Do: By day, I craft software solutions; by night, I dive into the world of open source as an enthusiast and maintainer.
+🚀 **What I Do**: By day, I craft software solutions; by night, I dive into the world of open source as an enthusiast and maintainer.
 I believe in the magic of collaboration and knowledge sharing.

 💼 **Open for Freelance Work**: If you need help with a project, I'm open to freelance opportunities.
 Let’s turn your ideas into reality!
 Feel free to reach out via email: [medamvishnu27@gmail.com].